PhD Health Administration Degree Programs in South Carolina

 What Kind of PhD in Health Administration Jobs Can I Find in South Carolina?

 After you earn your doctor of healthcare administration South Carolina degree, you should be ready to explore your job prospects in management, research, and teaching.
-The Bureau of Labor Statistics indicates that medical services managers earn an average salary of $81,300 annually, compared to an average income of $91,980 per year for clinical research coordinators (2016).
-Between 2012 and 2022, job openings for medical managers may increase 24% (O*Net, 2016).
-Currently, there is not any job outlook data for clinical research coordinators (O*Net, 2016).
+Medical services managers earn an average salary of $106,360 annually, compared to an average income of $103,060 per year for clinical research coordinators.
+Between 2018 and 2028, job openings for medical managers are projected to increase by 17%.
+Over that same period jobs for clinical research coordinators are projected to increase by 15%.